Team Penske: Indianapolis 500 statistics

-Penske Racing has the most Indianapolis 500 victories of any team in auto-racing history with 18 victories.
+Team Penske has the most Indianapolis 500 victories of any team in auto-racing history with 20 victories.
 In 1972, Penske driver Gary Bettenhausen led the most laps but lost an engine with 24 laps to go.
 His teammate Mark Donohue led the waning laps en route to Penske's first Indianapolis 500 victory.
 In 1979, Penske driver Bobby Unser led the most laps of the Indianapolis 500 while teammate Rick Mears won the race, from the pole.

 Penske's next 500 victory was one of the most controversial finishes in IndyCar history.
 Penske driver Unser won the pole position and led most of the final 100 laps.
 On lap 140, Bobby Unser and former Penske driver Mario Andretti came out of the pits.
 Unser passed 11 cars under a yellow flag while Andretti passed 2 cars.
 Unser won the race but was stripped of the victory the next morning in favor of Andretti.
 After a lengthy appeal, Unser was reinstated the victory and was instead fined $40,000 ($104,000 in today's money).
 Unser retired from racing after the season was over in the fall-out of the controversy.

 Penske's next Indy 500 win was with Rick Mears in 1984.
 Mears and former Penske driver Tom Sneva battled for the lead in the final 100 laps but after Sneva dropped out with a broken CV joint, Mears led the final 40 laps unchallenged to win by 2-laps ahead of the field.
 The next year, first-year Penske driver Danny Sullivan led the final 61 laps en route to his first Indianapolis 500 victory after winning a 4-lap shootout with Mario Andretti.
 In 1987, Penske driver Danny Ongais got taken out of the race due to injuries and former Penske driver Al Unser was tabbed as a temporary replacement.
 Unser won the race.